How to get from Kandy to Sigiriya

 Step 1: Kandy to Dambulla by Bus

 Only buses bound for Anuradhapura offer air-conditioned rides.
 However, these are not as common as ordinary buses and may have an interval of 1 to 2 hours.
-A ticket costs 420 Rs ($5.00).
+A ticket costs 1,000 LKR ($3.10).

 We recommend that you depart from Kandy very early in the morning so that you can start your hike in Sigiriya before the sun is in full force.
-The first bus departs at 05:30 in the morning.
-Make sure you ask your hotel beforehand about the bus intervals so you can time your arrival at the bus station.
+Make sure you ask your hotel beforehand about the bus times so you can plan when to arrive at the station.

 Get off at Dambulla Bus Stand.